If you want to be PERFECT (5/1/12)

 I trust in the mercy of God forever and ever.
 NKJV

-Brethren the KEY is to make GOD your strength.
+Brethren the KEY is to let GOD be your strength.
 King David was extremely wealthy....but he walked in an intimate relationship with God.
+So did the 'father of our faith'...Abraham.
+The love of God for us and the fact that we become HIS children is our real wealth.

 Paul explained what God required of rich people who want to be saved in his epistle to Timothy.
 This does not involve 'giving it all away to the poor'...let alone to the 'church'.
-Faith in God rather than faith in our own abilities!
-God does not call people to 'asceticism'....that is no more than a work of the 'religious flesh'
+Faith in God rather than faith in our own abilities is what is required!
+God does not call people to 'asceticism'....that is equally a work of the 'religious flesh'.

 1 Tim 6:17-18